Sitecore Composable DXP: At the Forefront of Innovative Adaptable User Experiences

 By Jeremy Murphy

 As one of the leading digital experience platforms (DXPs) on the market, Sitecore has consistently been at the forefront of innovation.
-Known for its extensive selection of products, the platform has traditionally been an all-in-one suite that enterprises wanting to deliver unforgettable experiences could rely on.
+Known for its extensive selection of products, Sitecore’s platform has traditionally been an all-in-one suite that enterprises wanting to deliver unforgettable experiences could rely on.

 However, Sitecore has also noticed the need that businesses today have for increased adaptability and flexibility in technology infrastructure.
 Consequently, they’ve been undergoing a shift from an all-in-one suite towards being a composable DXP and embracing MACH architecture.